 A biopsy is the only sure way for the doctor to know whether an area of the body has mastocytosis.
 In a biopsy, the doctor takes a small sample of tissue for testing in a laboratory.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.

 This list describes options for diagnosing this condition.
 Not all tests listed below will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 Your signs and symptoms

-- Age and medical condition
+Your age and medical condition

 In addition to a physical examination, the following tests may be used to diagnose mastocytosis:

-Biopsy.
+- Biopsy.
+Skin biopsies are often used to diagnose mastocytosis.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that mastocytosis is present, but only a biopsy can make a definite diagnosis.
-The sample removed from the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
-Skin biopsies are often used to diagnose mastocytosis.
+A pathologist then analyzes the sample(s) removed during the biopsy.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 - Bone marrow aspiration and biopsy.
 These 2 procedures are similar and often done at the same time to examine the bone marrow.
 Bone marrow has both a solid and a liquid part.
 A bone marrow aspiration removes a sample of the fluid with a needle.
 A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.
 A pathologist then analyzes the sample(s) to help diagnose systemic mastocytosis.